-Posted by Lisa on September 26, 2016 / 8 Comments
+Posted by Lisa on September 30, 2017 / 25 Comments

 Since we jumped into fall this week (though the weather hasn’t really changed in Cali), I thought it was perfect timing to cook up some spaghetti squash…one of my favorite fall veggies.

 Watch the video and learn how to cook spaghetti squash:

-When it comes to cutting lengthwise or across the middle, it’s really 6-to-1-half-a-dozen-to-the-other.
+Therefore, when it comes to cutting lengthwise or across the middle, it’s really 6-to-1-half-a-dozen-to-the-other.
 If you cut it lengthwise, it’s easier to get the noodles out once it’s cooked.
 If you cut it across the narrower side, it’s easier to cut (usually in one slice with a larger knife) but then a little more work to scrape out the noodles.
 So pick your favorite.

 - 1 spaghetti squash

 Carefully slice the spaghetti squash in half lengthwise and use a large spoon to scoop out the seeds.
 Note: If it's really difficult to slice, you can microwave it for a couple of minutes to soften the outside flesh.